pablorodriguez/minesweeper-api/README.md

  Next:
  Start with the API

   8. Refactor to move the game service into a Model
   9. Add model validations and specs
   10. Add Controller and specs
+  11. Do multiple refactos and add more test
+  12. More validation to the model

 Next:
 Strat with the client to consume the API